adam-r-kowalski/atom/examples/js_iterop/README.md

-1. Compile your onload.wave to a wat file `wave onload.wave`
+1. Compile your onload.atom to a wat file `atom onload.atom`

 2. Run a web server, for example: `python -m http.server`